Well, the ones suitable for mentioning on a public site, anyway :-P

 Here is some useful software, particularly for media-artists.
 I'm sticking to the open-source stuff since it is highly available and my area of specialisation.
 Being open source, versions generally exist for all mainstream platforms (GNU/Linux, MacOS, MS-Windows ... sometimes even for iOS and Android, these days!):

-Blender is a powerful production-ready 3D animation environment used by amateur and professional content producers alike.
+BBlender is a powerful production-ready 3D animation environment used by amateur and professional content producers alike.
 It is fully capable of cinematic-quality production.
 The scope of the program can be a little overwhelming at first!
 To get started, do the donut!
+And checkout their PeerTube channel.

-Krita.
-For generating art from scratch (rather than editing existing art or photos: it can do photo-editing, but GIMP tends to be better-suited for that kind of work, and since it's all free...!).
+KKrita.
+For generating art from scratch (rather than editing existing art or photos: it can do photo-editing, but GIMP tends to be better-suited for that kind of work, and since they're all free...!).